alanchrt/passup.js/README.md

 passup.js
 =========

-Passup.js is a password updater build on top of CasperJS and PhantomJS.
+Passup.js is a password updater built on CasperJS and PhantomJS.